Tuesday

 O God and Father of all, whom the whole heavens adore: Let the whole earth also worship you, all nations obey you, all tongues confess and bless you, and men and women everywhere love you and serve you in peace; through Jesus Christ our Lord.
 Amen.

-We pray for the people of Solomon Islands.
+We pray for the people of South Africa

-We pray for our sisters and brothers members of the Church in the Province of the West Indies.
+We pray for our sisters and brothers, members of the Christian Protestant Church in Indonesia

 Katharina von Bora (January 29, 1499 – December 20, 1552), after her wedding Katharina Luther, was the wife of Martin Luther, German reformer and a seminal figure of the Protestant Reformation.
 Beyond what is found in the writings of Luther and some of his contemporaries, little is known about her.
 Despite this, Katharina is often considered one of the most important participants of the Reformation because of her role in helping to define Protestant family life and setting the tone for clergy marriages.